 Shiva As a Principle

 The word “Shiva” literally means “that which is not.”
 And that which is not is the basis of existence.
 This can be explained in many ways by using the concept of infinity.
 Infinity and nothingness are one and the same.
 That's probably why India invented the number Zero.
-Zero has no value but it adds value to other numbers.
+Zero has no value on its own but it adds value to other numbers.
 Similarly, try to think of something that is endless or perpetual in nature.
 For example, sound is a limited happening.
 If there is no sound, there can only be silence.
 Silence is not an occurrence, it is simply there.
+Silence needs no cause.
 Ramana Maharishi, the sage of Arunachala gave a beautiful description of silence.
 He highly stressed on the method of transmission through silence.
 He always said that anything that can be known in this existence can be perceived through silence.

 There is a state when words cease and silence prevails.
 Silence is ever-speaking. it is the perennial flow of language which is interrupted by speaking.